fanfury-sports/furyhub/docs/cli-client/oracle.md

 ## fury tx oracle edit

-This command is used to edit an existing feed on IRIS Hub.
+This command is used to edit an existing feed on FURY Hub.

 ```bash
 fury tx oracle edit [feed-name] [flags]